Dental Patient Billing Statement Set-Up

 The balance forward may default to one month ago in your software.
 However, you can change this.
 And I recommend you do!
 Because I follow a 90-day limit on overdue patient balances, that is my cut off and balance forward date.
 What I mean is, change balance forward date to 90 days previous.
 And any balance older than 90 days is brought forward as a balance forward.
 Everything else is itemized for the patient.

 Dental software typically allows us to choose which patients to send our statements to by name.
 Where would you want to use this?
 I use this when I wish to send a statement to one patient and create a record of this in the patient history.
 And when I wish to make other additional changes for one particular patient.
 Perhaps I want to print a statement for one patient that does not balance forward at 90 days.
 Or maybe I want to make a note in the note field for this specific patient.
-I can also choose to include claims pending insurance for one particular patient and not for everyone.
-We have lots of options.

 You may want to avoid running statements in groups of letters.
 For example, I’ve seen practices send statements for patients who have last names beginning with A – G one week.
 And then another week will send H – M. Or something like this.
 It might work well for some, but I just don’t understand why the complication.
 For me, simple works well.
 And leaves less room for error or mistakes.